Newfie

-Newfie (also Newf or sometimes Newfy) is a colloquial term used by Canadians for someone who is from Newfoundland.
-Some Newfoundlanders consider "Newfie" as a slur used by American and Canadian military forces stationed on the island.
-The term also has its use in mid-to-late 20th century Newfie jokes that depicted "Newfies" as foolish, in particular when told in Canadian French, leading to the derogatory nature of the term.
+Newfie (also Newf or sometimes Newfy) is a colloquial term used by Canadians and others for someone who is from Newfoundland.
+Many Newfoundlanders consider "Newfie" a slur first used by American and Canadian military forces stationed on the island.
+It is also the shortened name of the Newfoundland dog breed.
+The term is also associated with jokes from the mid-to-late 20th century that depicted "Newfies" as foolish, leading to a belief in the derogatory nature of the term.